Your responsibilities are as follows:

 - Look after yourself!
 Manage your health and wellbeing.
 A research degree is a big undertaking, so make sure you look after your physical and mental health.
-There are many support services available to you, for instance, the University's Counselling and Psychological Services and the online program The Desk.
+There are many support services available to you, for instance, the University's Counselling and Psychological Services, the Problems during candidature page and the online program The Desk.

 - Stay informed.
-Important information is communicated to you via your University email account and my.unimelb.
+Important information is communicated to you via your University email account and the Student Portal.
 Make sure your contact details are kept up to date and check your email regularly – at least once per week.

 - When seeking feedback from your supervisors, make sure you provide any written work in time to allow them to review it before your meeting.

 For more information on University policies related to graduate research visit the University of Melbourne Policy Library.

 The University’s responsibilities

 The University also has responsibilities to ensure you are able to meet the expectations of your degree.
 You can expect the University to provide:

 - Supervisors who are knowledgeable, well-trained and registered to the standards expected by the University